National emblem of Indonesia: Garuda

 The Garuda is the golden eagle, common to both Hinduism and Buddhism.
 The Garuda has the wings, beak, and feet of the golden eagle, but a man's arms and trunk.
 The Garuda is commonly used as an emblem in South and Southeast Asian nations.
 The use of the Garuda in Indonesia's coat-of-arms invokes the pre-colonial Hindu kingdoms that spanned across the archipelago, from which the present-day Republic of Indonesia is understood to be descended.

 However, unlike the traditional anthropomorphic form of Garuda as featured in the temples of Java, the Balinese Garuda, or the national emblem of Thailand, the design of Indonesia's Garuda Pancasila is rendered in modern naturalist style.
 The design of Garuda Pancasila was inspired by the elang Jawa or Javan hawk-eagle (Nisaetus bartelsi), an endangered raptor endemic to the mountainous forest regions of Java.
 The Javan hawk-eagle's resemblance to the Garuda Pancasila is most obvious with the prominent crest crowning its head and the plumage colored dark-brownish to chestnut-gold.
 By presidential decree, the Javan hawk-eagle was legally registered as the national bird of Indonesia, and thus attributing the endangered species very high protection.

-As for the national emblem, the Garuda symbolizes strength and power, while the gold color symbolizes greatness and glory.
+As for the national emblem, the Garuda symbolizes strength and power, while the gold colour symbolizes greatness and glory.

 The feathers on the Garuda of the Indonesian coat-of-arms are arranged so that they invoke the date of 17 August 1945, the officially recognized Indonesian Day of Independence.
 The total number of feathers symbolizes the date of the proclamation of Indonesian independence: